khawarizmus/hijri-week-calendar-proposal/content.typ

 The first week (week 01) of the HWC year is characterized by specific temporal properties that establish its position and duration within the calendar system.
 These properties are:

-// TODO: replace all hijri instnaces with underlying hijri x
-- *Inclusion of the first Tuesday:* Week 01 always includes the first Tuesday of the Hijri Year.
+- *Inclusion of the first Tuesday:* Week 01 always includes the first Tuesday of the underlying Hijri Year.
 - *Minimum Duration:* This week is the earliest in the HWC year which contains at least four days of the underlying Hijri year, aligning with the structural requirements of the HWC.
 - *Commencement Date Variability:* Depending on the underlying Hijri year's structure:
   - For a year ending on the 29th of Dhu al-Hijja (year-ending-29), week 01 can start as early as the 27th of Dhu al-Hijja of the preceding underlying Hijri year.